dgvolpato/SC-pi-1/README.md

 To run it, it is necessary to have the data set sample file (named "pi-billion.txt") on "C:" directory.
 It is possible to change the directory of the file on the Constants.java file.

-In order to run the algorithm, it is possible to use the command line "java -jar SC-pi-1.jar" from the folder where the SC-pi-1.jar file is located.
+In order to run the algorithm, it is possible to use the command line "java -jar SC-pi-1.jar" from the folder where the SC-pi-1.jar file is located, or simply running the source code.

 The algorithm considers the offset starting on index 0 (i.e. for pi = 3.1415, we have offset[0] = 1, offset[1] = 4, offset[2] = 1, offset[3] = 5, and so on).

 The output of the algorithm is:

 ==============================================================================================

 Position: 1 delta:180 offset:981165565
 Sequence: 000053743536020032496985553181128909983810344939134894807349584729687746183109884672